Openshaw: Music

 English actor and lead vocalist for the Monkees, Davy Jones, was born in Leamington Street, Openshaw.

 Composer Peter McGarr, born in 1953, lived in Openshaw for many years.

 Openshaw media

 From March 2002, the North East Manchester Advertiser newspaper was delivered free to every home in Openshaw, providing a local news source.
 However, in September 2012 the newspaper ceased publication.
 The Openshaw Gazette was launched in the same month; it now exists as a Facebook page and Twitter account.

+History

+Openshaw was formerly a township and chapelry in the parish of Manchester, in 1866 Openshaw became a separate civil parish, on 26 March 1896 the parish was abolished to form South Manchester.
+In 1891 the parish had a population of 23,927.